 Allison Rhodes, Graduate Research Assistant

-Allison Rhodes (she/her) is a third year MD/MPH student at Tufts University School of Medicine.
+Allison Rhodes (she/her) is an MD/MPH student at Tufts University School of Medicine.
 She is interested in investigating health inequities in the LGBTQ population and improving healthcare outcomes for sexual and gender minority youth.
 She has experience advocating for LGBTQ medical education reform on the AMA Medical Student Section’s Committee on LGBTQ issues and as Chair of the GLMA Health Professionals in Training’s Curricular Reform Committee.
 In the SHARE Lab, she is leading a qualitative research study examining the HPV vaccination attitudes and experiences of transgender and gender diverse young adults assigned female at birth.

 Merrily LeBlanc, Research Assistant